katy-arushi/password-keepr/README.md

 7. Run the server: `npm run local`
      - Note: nodemon is used, so you should not have to restart your server
 8. Visit `http://localhost:8080/`

-## Warnings & Tips

-- Split database schema (table definitions) and seeds (inserts) into separate files, one per table.
-See `db` folder for pre-populated examples.

 ## Dependencies